juniorgasparotto/GraphExpression/README.md

 ```

-The third output shows which graphs are left after removing the coexistence.
-As the `A` graph contained the `C` graph, so only he's left:
+The third output shows which graph were maintained after removal of coexistence.
+As the `A` graph contained the `C` graph, then only the `A` graph was maintained.

 ```
 -> HashCode not duplicates: 32854180